Lattica-ai/fetch-by-similarity/README.md

 # FHE Benchmarking Suite - Fetch-by-Similarity Workload

-This repository contains a reference implementation of the Fetch-by-cosine-similarity workload of the FHE benchmarking suite of [HomomorphicEncrypption.org].
+This repository contains Lattica’s implementation of the **fetch-by-similarity** workload, customized to demonstrate **encrypted phone-number search**.

-Submitters need to clone/fork this repository, then replace the content of the `submission` subdirectory by their own implementation.
-They also may need to changes or replace the script `scripts/build_task.sh` to account for dependencies and build environment for their submission.
+It is based on the original FHE benchmarking harness from [HomomorphicEncryption.org]

 ## Dependencies